 Adolescence can be a trying time for parents and kids.
 The transition from child to young adult leaves many parents questioning how to navigate this new territory.
-There are many resources available to parents when it comes to babies and early childhood development, the information on raising teenagers is fewer and farther between.
-How can you prepare yourself for parenting a teenager?
-Start with these four parenting adolescent tips.
+There are many resources available to parents when it comes to babies and early childhood development, but the information on raising teenagers is fewer and farther between.
+But don’t worry — these four parenting adolescent tips have you covered.

 During adolescence, kids are trying to establish their own independent identities.
 That often means they distance themselves from parents and spend more time alone or with their peers.
 That change can often leave parents feeling like their child no longer needs them or wants to spend time with them.

-Your child’s need for independence is natural and in no way indicative that they no longer need your support, in fact, as they grow into young adults, kids need parental support and guidance more than ever.
+You probably know this in the back of your mind, but keep repeating it to yourself: Your child’s need for independence is natural and in no way indicative that they no longer need your support.
+In fact, as they grow into young adults, kids need parental support and guidance more than ever.

 No matter what they might say, teenagers, like all kids, want boundaries.
 It’s important to establish clear and concise rules so your teen knows what’s expected of them and what consequences they’ll face if those expectations are not met.